Skip to Content

 History of Annapolis

-The history of Annapolis goes back to the seventeenth century, and it’s been the political center of Maryland since then.
+The history of Annapolis goes back to the seventeenth century, and it’s been the political center of Maryland ever since.
 It was even briefly the capital of the new United States from 1783 to 1784, when Congress met at the State House of Maryland before moving (eventually) to Washington, DC.
-The US Naval Academy has been there since 1845, except for a relocation to Rhode Island during the Civil War.

 Things to Do in Annapolis